sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 <figcaption>The sparklines library supports unique styling options for individual charts.</figcaption>
 </figure>

-To pass the appropriate options to `sparkline()` we can take advantage of the work we did in step five.
+To pass the appropriate options to `sparkline()` we can take advantage of the work we did in step 5.
 Since we created a special object for default options, that's the only object we have to change.

 ``` {.javascript .numberLines}
 var sparkline_default = {